belindamo/quartz/content/🔗/Fiction/magic.md

 notes: "todo: experiment w diff styles like Ursula K Le Guin / Kazuo Ishiguro / Patrick Rothfuss, with lex.page"
 date: 2024-06-09
 ---
+*work in progress...revamping. probably only like the first 1/3rd feels good atm*
 #### Part I: Seer Encounter [TRUTH]

 *Any sufficiently advanced magic is indistinguishable from technology. - Larry Niven*

 The full moon paints the night sky in bloody strokes.
 Kal finds peace in the anomaly, like the world has finally struck perfect equanimity.
 Around her, a night market bustles with merchants and customers haggling geometrically marked steel weapons.
-Travelers peruse colorful market stalls.
-They are here to celebrate Artheria’s annual Lunar Festival, though Kal is not.
-She is here to meet a Seer who knows the truth of the world.
+Travelers peruse colorful market stalls, celebrating Artheria’s annual Lunar Festival.
+Kal is not.
+She is here to learn the truth of her world.

 Kal walks through the market, passing a blur of entertainers, warriors, and noblepeople.
 Lanterns float above the streets and the moon’s blood glow illuminates faint shimmers of ki in the air swirling in infinite patterns.
 The fire festival is a flattening of Artheria’s magical caste.
 City dwellers gather annually regardless of magic ability in order to celebrate Collective Consciousness, the first amendment right of every citizen in Artheria.